What we do

-In Spring 2021 all consultations will be done online, using the video call application of your choice (we prefer Zoom or Teams, but we are also happy to use any other common app).
+In Autumn 2021, consultations can be done either in person (at our office in Building K2) or online using the video call application of your choice (we prefer Zoom or Teams, but we are happy to use any other common app).

 Here are the times we are available for consultations: